Importing Data to SQL Server

 ) t

-Use the following links to download ACE OLE DB providers:
+Use the following link to download the ACE OLE DB provider:

 You can install the provider of the same bitness as Microsoft Office installed.